makrai/notes/debnath-25-appraisal-to-affect-flow.md

     correspond to action states in the corpus
 * summary
   * appraisal theory shows reasonable alignment with existing affect annotations in conversational corpora, providing additional cognitive insights.
-Using appraisal theory as the grounding emotion annotation in general domain conversations would significantly improve the performance and reliability of the AppraisePLM approach
+  * Using appraisal theory as the grounding emotion annotation in general domain conversations would signif improve the performance and reliability of the AppraisePLM approach

 ## 6.2 H2: Appraisal Change as Affect Flow

 * H2: cognitive analysis captures affect flow, examined as emotion change over the course of a conversation
   * not all appraisals are relevant to a conversation or domain
-    * some appras may change minimally
+    * some appraisals may change minimally
   * nL those appraisals that do change exhibit a small but consistent gradient when aggregated over the conversat
 * Sec 5 details findings from one approach to examining affect flow using the